The International National Trusts Organisation (INTO)

 This is the seventh and final post focused on key learnings from Putting the Local into Global Heritage: Balancing conservation, development, tourism, and community interests at the sites of the world’s National Trusts, an INTO study supported by a grant from American Express.
 We will continue to explore this theme at the 2022 INTO Dundee meeting on October 4-6, where American Express is a conference sponsor.

-Fifteen months ago, INTO was wrapping up a study of the ways in which National Trusts and other heritage conservation organisations around the world were engaging with their local communities.
+Fifteen months ago, INTO was wrapping up a global study of the ways in which National Trusts and other heritage conservation organisations around the world were engaging with their local communities.

 Undertaken in the midst of a worldwide pandemic, the timing was inauspicious at best.
 NGOs were reducing their staff and restricting work as funds dried up and visitation to their sites came to a standstill.
 Nonetheless, there were a number of organisations ― including the five involved as case study sites in our report ― where innovative outreach had begun and was continuing in these most difficult of circumstances.